SonizciTR/TFSSharpTR/README.md

 If you want to add your custom setting, it is very easy.
 Add a class and inherit from BaseBuildSetting.
 Your class automatically parsed from setting file and added to UserVariable parameter of the method.
 Don't forget to add your json format to setting file.

+## Install
+I am assuming you have enough privliges at TFS server.

+1. Install Node to your computer
+2. Open command prompt
+3. Run "npm install -g tfx cli"
+4. Run "tfx build tasks upload"
+5. It will ask you a folder path.
+Give "TFSPackage" folder.
+6. Open TFS web interface and you can add your new build step pre-build and post-build.
+7. Do not forget the set "PreBuild" and "PostBuild" comboboxes of TFS Sharp TR

 ### TfsSharpTR.Core Library Dependencies
 Newtonsoft.Json.dll